They say, “Go big or go home.” But sometimes that’s not the best strategy, especially if you’re just dipping your toes in the entrepreneurial waters.

 Your mini course needs a place to live and your customers need a place to find your course.

-membership site answers both of these needs.
+Creating a membership site answers both of these needs.

 Make sure your site design and copy resonate with the niche you identified in the previous step.